Resolution of Singularities of Arithmetical Threefolds II: Application to Resolution in dimension three.

-as in the proof of \cite{CoP1} theorem 8.1.
 The left-hand side (resp. middle) inclusions in this diagram are unramified (resp. totally ramified Abelian of order prime to $p$).
 The extension $K^r| F^r$ is a tower of totally ramified Galois extensions of degree $p$.

 \begin{rem} Theorem \ref{luthm} is actually required only to deal with those ramified extensions of degree $p$ which are immediate (same value group and same residue field) w.r.t. the corresponding restrictions of $\overline{v}$.
-For extensions of degree $p$ which are not immediate, a much simpler proof is available, {\it vid.} \cite{CoP1} proposition 6.3 in the equicharacteristic case. \end{rem}
+For extensions of degree $p$ which are not immediate, a much simpler proof is available, {\it vid.} \cite{CoP1} Proposition 6.3 in the equicharacteristic case. \end{rem}

-In order to connect ramification theory of valuations and ramification theory of $S$-algebras essentially of finite type, we restate \cite{CoP1} theorem 7.2 in our context as proposition \ref{Galoisapprox}.
-For ramification theory of local rings, we refer to \cite{Ab4} (see also \cite{CoP1} section 2 for a quick summary of the required notions and notations).
+In order to connect ramification theory of valuations and ramification theory of $S$-algebras essentially of finite type, we restate \cite{CoP1} Theorem 7.2 in our context as Proposition \ref{Galoisapprox} below.